+You must email your Dean.
 A medical certificate will be required.
-Once the student returns to school, she will be required to complete an "Missed Assessment" form b) "I have an assessment today, but there's been an accident or some family emergency or trauma."
+Once the student returns to school, she will be required to complete an "Missed Assessment" form.
+Any assessment which are long-term must be handed in electronically or to the school office.

+b) "I have an assessment today, but there's been an accident or some family emergency or trauma."